Pinpickle/Punkiversal/CONTRIBUTING.md

 * Make changes and test
 * Commit the changes to your new branch
 * Push to your repository `git push origin <my branch name>`
-* Create a pull request and point it to the appropriate branch for HaxePunk
+* Create a pull request and point it to the appropriate branch for Punkiversal

 ## Git Branches and Tagging

-HaxePunk uses multiple branches for development and each one has a specific purpose.
+Punkiversal uses multiple branches for development and each one has a specific purpose.
 Here is an overview of each branch type.

 <dl>
 	<dt>master</dt>